fcarlosdev/the_odin_project/README.md

-# the_odin_project
+# THE ODIN PROJECT COURSE

-Contain the solutions of The Odin Project Course
+This is the solutions of projects of The Odin Project, according the list below:

+- Project: HTML/CSS;